 Anand Joshi, Principal Analyst at Tractica, said, “The market opportunity for AI is exploding, specifically in Edge applications such as the Automotive, Retail, IoT, Consumer and Manufacturing segments.
 With this acquisition, Wave Computing is now one of the few AI technology providers to span both ends of the AI spectrum.”

-Greenhill & Co., Inc. is serving as financial advisor to Wave Computing.
+Greenhill & Co. is serving as financial adviser to Wave Computing.